 Mardi Gras Parade

 With Kids (or if you are just a big kid)

 The 630-foot Gateway Arch is also an iconic and popular attraction, which has a barrel-shaped tram that takes visitors to the top for views of the Mississippi River and downtown.
 Under the Arch is the Jefferson National Expansion Museum, which features exhibits telling the story of the exploration and settlement of the West.
-Another great place for a family outing is Grant's Farm, the country estate of the Busch family and home to more than 1,000 exotic animals from six continents.
+Another great place for a family outing is Grant’s Farm, home to more than 1,000 exotic animals from six continents.